 Child custody changes often occur as children get older and want to experience what it's like to live with the other parent.
-It's understandable that you might feel uncomfortable about changing the status quo, but reading through these answers from our legal expert can shed some light on your situation:
+But there are other instances that warrant a change in custody as well, such as a change in circumstances for either parent.
+Below are links to the various sections that discuss different instances involving child custody changes.
+Read through the answers from our legal expert to get some perspective on your own situation.

 Logan's Question: Are there drawbacks to leaving a joint legal custody order in place when the father has effectively abandoned the child?
 Our 10 year old daughter has a terminal medical condition, and he has made no attempt to see her in the last six months and only calls every couple of months.
 I'm concerned that guilt will eventually take over and he'll try to override or interfere with medical decisions that he's not qualified to make, since he has not assisted in her medical care in the last three years.
 Are these the "right" circumstances to file for sole legal custody, or should I leave the existing order in place and hope he doesn't decide to get involved?

 Brette's Answer: I am so sorry to hear your daughter is ill.
 I think that if I were you, I would want to have things as calm as possible for her.
 Going to court and creating a situation with her father would be stressful for everyone.
 Should a situation arise where he tries to intervene, that is the point at which I would take action if I were you.
 However, if this doesn't feel right to you, you can file for sole legal custody.

 Nancy's Question: My soon-to-be ex moved about 250 miles away.
 My ex calls me frequently to rant at me about how I "ruined" his life and that he wants custody of our son.
 He keeps claiming that I am keeping our son from him, even though I've offered to send the kids to him via train or even to pay for a motel room down here for a night for him to visit them.